 Supported dictionary languages

-The iPhone, iPod touch and iPad devices running iOS 8 can download dictionaries available in the following languages:
+The iPhone, iPod touch and iPad devices running iOS 8 or later can download dictionaries available in the following languages:

 - Chinese (Simplified)